I forgot I was working in a startup

 I’m lucky to work in a startup.
-I value transparent communication, flat corporate hierarchy and most of all, the sense of fulfilment that my work is recognised and of value to the organisation.
+I value transparent communication, flat corporate hierarchy and most of all, a sense of fulfilment that my work is recognised and of value to the organisation.

-It’s only been a year since I first stepped in the doors of Tech in Asia and I already forgot I am working in a startup.
+It’s only been a year since I first stepped through the doors of Tech in Asia and I already forgot I am working in a startup.

 Recently, I have been out of sorts.
-I know I was not performing at my best creatively.
-I struggle to communicate my thoughts.
-I find it terribly hard to come up with great ideas.
+I was not performing at my best creatively and I would struggle to communicate my thoughts.
 Now, I finally know what’s wrong.